A Painful Lesson Learned From Being Slick and Deceitful

 By Mariana, Italy

 In 2020 I was doing design work in the church, mainly drafting.
 After a while, I found that drafting was slower-paced than other work.
 My supervisor was overseeing other work too, so she wasn’t keeping close track of ours.
 I started slacking off.
 No one was rushing me, so I just performed routine duties.
 I figured as long as I wasn’t idle and finished some drawings every day, that was fine.
 Anyway, it was relaxing work.
 I didn’t need to rush it or physically suffer at all.
-I was skilled at drafting; I was familiar with all the principles and the work.
+I was skilled at drafting; I was familiar with all the principles and professional skills.
 So I thought I was sure to be kept in that duty, and I’d be saved in the end.
 With that kind of perspective, I didn’t have any daily goals or plans in my duty.
 I just did as much as I could and was fine with however much I got done.
 I didn’t ever seem idle, but I was perfectly relaxed.
 When I was drawing I had a really hard time focusing.
 I immediately checked any messages that popped up in my chatting software, responding and handling things regardless of the importance or urgency.
 I’d fritter away quite a bit of time without realizing it.
 Sometimes we had morning gatherings, and if I used my time well that day I could finish three drawings, but I’d feel really complacent after finishing the first one, thinking that since the morning gathering had already taken up half the day, doing two drawings was enough.
 So I’d drag my feet and only end up finishing two.
 Not only that, but I’d use my spare time to watch the news.
 I wasn’t thinking about my life entry or considering what problems there might be in my duty.
 During that time, I was just toiling in my duty, not focusing on reading God’s words or self-reflecting.
 I showed corruption but didn’t seek the truth to resolve it.
-I figured I didn’t have any particular difficulties in my work and I’d completed a decent number of designs, so I was doing alright in my duty.
+I figured I didn’t have any particular difficulties in my professional skills and I’d completed a decent number of designs, so I was doing alright in my duty.

 The workload kept increasing, but our pace of drawing was too slow, so work got backlogged.
 There was one design that was actually held up for an entire month.
 When the supervisor found out about it and looked into our daily work output, she realized how low our productivity was and really harshly pruned us for being lazy and negligent in our duty.
 She said that we didn’t have any sense of urgency even when we saw how backed up the work was, and no one reported it, and that we were careless, didn’t shoulder a burden, and dragged our feet in our duty, which was a hindrance to the gospel work.
 I was really taken aback to hear the supervisor say that.
 I generally felt like I stayed pretty busy and got a lot done, so why was it so little when carefully calculated?
 Didn’t that make me a parasite leeching off of the church?
 I’d be dismissed and eliminated if that continued.
 After that, under the supervisor’s oversight my efficiency in my duty improved somewhat.
 But seeing all the pending designs made me anxious.
 In particular, the supervisor was following up more closely on work, sometimes asking detailed questions and looking into where we were struggling.
 When she noticed us working in a perfunctory way, she used a harsher tone with us.
 I felt annoyed.
 Easy for her to pass judgment, but this was asking too much.
 She thought doing those designs was easy?
 I was already working hard.
 She could demand all she liked, but I wasn’t superhuman!
 I was in a resistant state, so I didn’t feel willing to suffer any more or pay a price.
 My superficial efforts to hurry up were just for the supervisor to see.
 I was afraid I’d be pruned if I was too slow.
 I felt like I was being dragged along and I was super tired every day.
 I would often fantasize about how great it would be if I could get all the drawings done in an instant, and I even envied other sisters, thinking their duties were so relaxing, unlike mine, with endless designs to do every day.
 It was boring and tiring, and I’d be pruned if I worked slowly.
 I thought the assignment was no good.
 Since I wasn’t in the right state, for a while I was constantly sleepy.
 I was getting plenty of sleep at night, but during the days I was half-asleep.
 I had to muster up my energy to work on designs.
 After that I noticed the two sisters I was working with had some issues in their work.
 One of them didn’t understand the principles and her nitpicking over small issues was holding up our progress.
 The other one was always just muddling through, but I just casually pointed these things out without following up or telling our leader about it.
 Our team leader eventually found out about these issues and handled them, but by then our work had already been held up.